 There are densely populated areas in many parts of the world.
-Brooklyn, New York is one of them.
+Brooklyn, New York, is one of them.
 Many businesses and places are located side by side in these areas.
 For example, there can be hundreds of restaurants in a small area like Brooklyn.

 But Google Maps has defined a limit per query search.
 Even if there are more restaurants in the area, it only lists up to that limit.
-This prevents you from listing all restaurants with a single search.
+This prevents you from listing all restaurants in a single search.

 What is Google Maps Query Search Limit?